PierreBeylard/Coursera_data_sciences/SQL/SQL.md

 SELECT * FROM instructor ORDER BY lastname DESC _select on which column we want to order the results (here on lastname)_ :
-SELECT firstname, lastname FROM instructor ORDER BY 2;
+SELECT firstname, lastname FROM instructor ORDER BY 2; -make nulls values come last or first when sorting __NULLS LAST OR FIRST__
+SELECT * FROM INSTRUCTOR order by RATES NULLS LAST ;

 __year__
 certaines fonctions comme year permettent d'extraire l'année d'une date si le format date est bien respecté